 Let’s breakdown M.E.A.T. and why it is important:

-Movement: It’s vital for this gentle movement to be at pain tolerance.
-Movement is key because it puts a small amount of load on the ligament, accelerating the new tissue to grow in an organized fashion.
+Movement: Movement is key because it puts a small amount of load on the ligament, helping the new tissue grow in an organized fashion.
+It’s vital for this movement to be gentle.
+Respect your pain tolerance.

-Exercise: This is implemented once the pain levels have decreased and movement of the injured area increases.
-Exercise can be focused on extended or shortening muscle, depending on the injured structure, but always within the pain boundaries.
+Exercise: This is implemented once the pain level has decreased and movement of the injured area increases.
+Depending on the injured structure, exercise can be focused on extended or shortening muscle.
+Again, respect your pain level and boundaries.

-Exercise will further increase circulation adding fresh blood and removing debris from damage tissue.
+Exercise will further increase circulation, adding fresh blood and removing debris from the damaged tissue.

 However, it takes a consistent intake to start feeling the results.

-Treatment: Implementing early passive and manual therapy depending on how acute the injury is.
-This can range from joint mobilization, acupuncture, soft tissue release, laser, ice, heat, TENS, etc.
+Treatment: Implementing early therapy (manual and passive) depending on how acute the injury is.
+This can include joint mobilization, acupuncture, soft tissue release, laser, ice, heat, TENS, etc.